 - Social Media - e.g. Facebook, Twitter, Linkedin

 Many warehouses and logistics companies are using more digital channels of marketing to acquire customers.
 Warehouse operators are increasingly using email marketing campaigns and Linkedin email campaigns in an effort to acquire customers.
 This includes deploying ‘push’ and ‘pull’ marketing strategies and creating tailored content to engage target customers.
-Search engine marketing tools have also become increasingly popular, for example, Google analytics provides insightful data metrics on the number of clicks, and visits to company’s website, and other detailed metrics related to customer engagement.
+Search engine marketing or optimisation (SEO) tools have also become increasingly popular, for example, Google analytics provides insightful data metrics on the number of clicks, and visits to company’s website, and other detailed metrics related to customer engagement.

 Most warehouses today have a company website, however, warehouse operators require a certain amount of brand awareness to drive customer traffic to their websites to generate a sufficient number of enquiries.
 Most companies need to hire a marketing resource, in addition paying for adverts across various digital marketing channels, both of which are costly and have an unknown return on investment.
 Not all warehouses can afford to spend thousands or millions of pounds per year on marketing, and there is not a ‘one size fits all solution’.
 This presents a high risk for warehouses, a risk not all logistics companies can afford to make.